Speech Therapy and Pathology

-- voice changes lasting longer than two weeks (especially if you smoke)
+- Voice changes lasting longer than two weeks

-- hoarseness or other change in the pitch/timbre or quality of your voice
+- Hoarseness or other change in the pitch/timbre of voice

-- a loss in a portion of your speaking or singing range
+- Loss in a portion of speaking or singing range

-- a sensation of something stuck in your throat
+- The feeling of something stuck in your throat

-- a feeling of the need to cough or clear your throat frequently
+- The need to cough or clear the throat frequently

 Having Issues Swallowing?

-- the need to swallow multiple times for one mouthful of food
+- The need to swallow multiple times while eating

 The Voice Center